JayF10001/NFSMW-Rhythm/README.md

 # MWRhythm

 MWRhythm is a fork of CarbonRhythm, a rhythm "minigame" mod originally built for Need for Speed: Carbon.
+This is my version just to commit changes to the Main Fork.
-This fork ports the plugin from NFS: Carbon to Need for Speed: Most Wanted (NFSMW).
+This fork ports the plugin from Need for Speed:Carbon, to Need for Speed: Most Wanted (NFSMW).

 ---